 “Hoiho are species unique to New Zealand that grace our $5 notes.
 Because hoiho occupy both land and sea, they’re exposed to an extensive range of threats, resulting in poor breeding and survival rates.
 They need all the support they can get to boost their numbers,” Eugenie Sage says.

-The Department of Conservation (DOC), Te Rūnanga o Ngāi Tahu, the Yellow-eyed Penguin Trust and Fisheries New Zealand have worked together over the past year to develop the Strategy and associated Action Plan.
+DOC, Te Rūnanga o Ngāi Tahu, the Yellow-eyed Penguin Trust and Fisheries New Zealand have worked together over the past year to develop the Strategy and associated Action Plan.

 “Hoiho are a taonga species for Ngāi Tahu.
 The 2018/19 breeding season saw the number of breeding pairs in the ‘northern’ hoiho populations of mainland New Zealand, Rakiura/Stewart Island and Whenua Hou/Codfish Island at their lowest since 1990 with only an estimated 227 nests present at the beginning of the season.

 Around 400 birds needed specialist treatment or rehabilitation.
 Starvation and avian malaria were strong factors as well as unexplained deaths.

 “The strategy highlights that the immediate focus must be on the survival of individual hoiho to ensure we have a future population.
 This means continuing with management interventions such as caring for sick, injured and underweight birds.”

 “Longer term the focus will shift to addressing marine impacts on hoiho.
 Right now, we don’t know as much as we’d like to about these impacts.
 The strategy also proposes to continue to improve the effectiveness of land-based management.”